 iGOLD Center Refund Policy - TUITION AND TERMS

-The tuition fee for the iGOLD Program is $13,500 US dollars.
+The tuition fee for the iGold Program is $15,000 US Dollars.
 This fee excludes the $350 non-refundable application fee and it does not include costs of transportation, housing and meals.

 At the time of acceptance, 50% of the fee is due.
-The remainder is due prior to Module 3 in April/May 2022.
+The remainder is due prior to Module 3 in November/December 2025.
 Payment plans can be considered.
 Applicants are responsible for all related bank fees.

 Withdrawal before program starts: Full refund for whatever has been paid minus 10% admin fee.